EternalBlue3/Word-Game-Solvers/README.md

 # Word-Game-Solvers

 This repository is a compilation of all of the word games I have solved thus far.
-I plan to solve many more in the future, including:
+Here are the games I have solved:

+Here are some coming games or improvements:

-- Wordle
+- Wordle (Python and C++)
-- Word Search (C++)
+- Word Search (C++) (The solver can't find words on diagonals yet)
-- Scrabble
+- Scrabble (Python and C++)
 - Boggle (C++)

+Links to games:

-The New York Times Spelling Bee game can be found here: https://www.nytimes.com/puzzles/spelling-bee The Word Connect solver is designed to solve a game on the app store called "Word Connect."
+    The New York Times Spelling Bee game can be found here: https://www.nytimes.com/puzzles/spelling-bee

     Here are two links for the game Word Connect: https://play.google.com/store/apps/details?id=com.wordgame.words.connect&hl=en_US&gl=US, https://apps.apple.com/us/app/word-connect-%C2%A4/id1226926872

     Here is a link to an online Hangman game: https://www.coolmathgames.com/0-hangman

     Here is a link to Boggle on the app store: https://apps.apple.com/us/app/boggle-with-friends-word-game/id1197041040

     Here is a link to some printable word searches: https://www.brainzilla.com/word-games/word-search/printable/

 Word Search Solver: